Matrix calculation with NumPy

 [10 15 20 25]

-When arange is used with floating-point arguments, it is generally not possible to predict the number of elements obtained, because the precision of floating-point is finite.
+When arange is used with floating-point arguments, it is generally not possible to predict the number of elements obtained, due to the finite precision of floating-point numbers.

-For this reason, it is usually better to use the linspace(start, stop, n) function which takes the number of elements we want as an argument, instead of the step size.
+For this reason, it is usually better to use the function linspace(start, stop, n) which takes as an argument the number of elements we want, instead of the step.

 arr = np.linspace(0, 2, 9)